mistweaverco/snap.nvim/README.md

         html = true, -- Whether to copy the HTML to clipboard },
     font_settings = {
-      size = 14,         -- Default font size for the screenshot line_height = 0.8, -- Default line height for the screenshot
-      default = {
+      size = 14,         -- Default font size for the screenshot in pt line_height = 1.0, -- Default line height for the screenshot in pt default = {
         name = "FiraCode Nerd Font", -- Default font name for the screenshot file = nil,         -- Absolute path to a custom font file (.ttf) (optional)